renkon213/Custom-Trained-Model-Using-VertexAI-GCP/README.md

 5. Choose the machine type as n1-standard-4 and continue.

 6. Check custom container, choose your prediction container image and set the model path.
+In the environmental section, set the prediction root as /predict, and set the health root as /health.

 7. Start training.